JorgeCastellanos90/JorgeCastellanos90.github.io/_pages/projects.md

 <hr>

 ## Geologic Puzzles & Mantle Dynamics
-An important and popular branch of geophysics is the study of the physical processes that underlie tectonic deformation.
-These processes
+An important and popular branch of Earth sciences is the study of the physical processes that underlie tectonic deformation.
+The understanding of the mechanics that drive these processes require the assimilation and interpretation of different observables that span the fields of geochemistry, geodesy and geophysics.
+In my research, I use classical seismological tools to create high resolution images of tectonically enigmatic regions and infer t

 <img src="/images/TMVB.png" width="50%" height="50%">
 <figcaption>Schematic illustration of the proposed dynamics of the eastern Trans-Mexican Volcanic Belt.</figcaption>